phon-ca/phon/src/main/dita/tools/PhonShell.md

 # PhonShell

-*PhonShell* is a plug-in introduced with *Phon 2.0* which provides a scripting environment for *Phon*.  *PhonShell* is available from the *Tools* windows menu.
+*PhonShell*, available from the **Tools** menu, provides a scripting environment for *Phon* with options for scripting in either JavaScript or Groovy.
 The *PhonShell* console is associated to the window from which it was opened and will be closed when the parent window is closed.

 ![../images/PhonShell.png](./images/phonshell.png)